Our Vision

 It is time for New York to become a climate education and green workforce development leader.

-Other states such as California, Washington, Connecticut, Maine, and New Jersey have taken steps of various degrees to include climate change education in their P-12 schools.
+Other states such as California, Washington, Connecticut, Maine, Illinois and New Jersey have taken steps to provide and/or require climate change education and teacher training in their P-12 schools.

 New Jersey is the only state to integrate climate education into its learning standards across all grades and content areas.